Palette is available in three flexible deployment models:

 - Monitoring data flow: The agent will periodically report the cluster health status back to the Palette SaaS platform.
 The agent will also stay in the watch loop to check if the cluster's stat matches the declared desired state.
 If there is any deviation (e.g. a worker node is accidentally shut down by a user directly from the cloud console), the agent can either send an alert message or based on the policy, do auto reconciliation/self-healing to bring the cluster back to match with the desired state.
 If there is an updated Cluster Profile or Cluster Spec, the agent will receive the updated and desired state from SaaS.
 It will then enforce the desired state by making cluster configuration changes accordingly.

 SaaS to Private Clouds / Data Center / Bare Metal

 For private clouds like VMware, since the Palette SaaS platform does not have direct access to the private cloud endpoint (e.g., vCenter), there is one extra component, Palette Private Cloud Gateway, to be deployed in a private cloud environment to act as the local orchestrator and the proxy between Palette’s SaaS platform and cloud endpoint.
 The following diagram illustrates the data flow for the Palette SaaS platform to manage an on-prem VMware private data center:

-Although the Palette SaaS platform fully supports both public clouds and data centers, for some customers, especially with regulated industry or air-gapped environments, they may prefer to install Palette in their own environment behind the firewall, so that they can control the platform upgrade cycles and ensure no sensitive data are exposed.
-For these use cases Palette supports a self-hosted on-premises installation.
+Although the Palette SaaS platform fully supports both public clouds and data centers, some customers, especially with regulated industry or air-gapped environments, may prefer to install Palette in their own environment behind the firewall, so that they can control the platform upgrade cycles and ensure no sensitive data are exposed.
+For these use cases, Palette supports a self-hosted on-premises installation.
 The platform updates and add-on integration contents can be optionally downloaded from an on-prem private repository instead of pulling from Palette’s hosted public repository.